JCSDA/spack-stack/doc/source/Platforms.rst

    brew install cmake
    brew install openssl
    # Note - need to pin to version 5
-   brew install qt@5.15.3
+   brew install qt@5

+4. Configure your terminal to use the homebrew installed bash

+  After installing bash with homebrew, you need to change your terminal application's default command to use :code:`/usr/local/bin/bash`.
+  For example with iterm2, you can click on the :code:`preferences` item in the :code:`iTerm2` menu.
+  Then click on the :code:`Profiles` tab and enter :code:`/usr/local/bin/bash` in the :code:`Command` box.
+  This is done to avoid issues with the MacOS System Integrity Protection (SIP) mechanism when running bash scripts.
+  See https://support.apple.com/en-us/HT204899 for more details about SIP.

-4. Activate the ``lua`` module environment
+5. Activate the ``lua`` module environment

 .. code-block:: console

    source /usr/local/opt/lmod/init/profile

-5. Install xquartz using the provided binary at https://www.xquartz.org.
+6. Install xquartz using the provided binary at https://www.xquartz.org.
 This is required for forwarding of remote X displays, and for displaying the ``ecflow`` GUI, amongst others.

-6. Temporary workaround for pip installs in spack (see https://github.com/spack/spack/issues/29308).
+7. Temporary workaround for pip installs in spack (see https://github.com/spack/spack/issues/29308).
 Make sure that ``python3`` points to the Homebrew version.

 .. code-block:: console